Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Model and Algorithms

 In a statistical mechanics approach, we introduce a temperature $T \equiv 1/\beta$ and a Gibbs-Boltzmann-like probability measure on the configurations

-In the $T=0$ limit, $P_{GB}(\bm{s})$ becomes the uniform distribution over the configurations with zero energy if they exist\footnote{They always exist in the planted coloring problem, while they disappear for $c>c_\text{ COL/UNCOL}$ in the random coloring problem. $c_\text{ COL/UNCOL}=13.669(2)$ when $q=5$ \cite{zdeborova2007phase}.}.
+In the $T=0$ limit, $P_{GB}(\bm{s})$ becomes the uniform distribution over the configurations with zero energy if they exist.
+They always exist in the planted coloring problem, while they disappear for $c>c_\text{ COL/UNCOL}$ in the random coloring problem. $c_\text{ COL/UNCOL}=13.669(2)$ when $q=5$ \cite{zdeborova2007phase}.
 The distribution $P_{GB}(\bm{s})$ with $T>0$ relaxes the hard constraints into soft ones: configurations with monochromatic edges are admitted, but with a probability that is more suppressed the lower the temperature.
 We can then construct a standard Metropolis MC algorithm at temperature $T$.
 We start from a random configuration of colors and a single MC Sweep corresponds to the attempt to update the colors of $N$ variables following the Metropolis rule: a node $i$ is picked u.a.r. between the $N$ nodes, we propose to change its color $s_i$ into $s_i'$, choosing it u.a.r. between the remaining $q-1$ colors.
 We accept the proposed move with probability 1 if the number of monochromatic edges does not increase, or with probability $e^{-\beta \Delta E}$ if the number of monochromatic edges increases by $\Delta E$ after the update.
 When $T=0$ one only accepts moves that do not increase the number of monochromatic edges and the MC algorithm reduces to the GD-like algorithm.
 The performances of MC algorithms in inference problems like the planted coloring one have been derived in Ref.~\cite{angelini2023limits}.
 Using $T>0$ allows us to obtain much better performances than working at $T=0$.
-At a fixed connectivity $c$, for temperatures small enough $T<T_\text{glassy}(c)$ \footnote{$T_\text{glassy}$ is often called the \textit{dynamical transition temperature}, indicated as $T_d$ in the statistical mechanics' language of disordered systems.}, the MC is trapped by spurious glassy states, almost orthogonal to the planted one.
+At a fixed connectivity $c$, for temperatures small enough $T<T_\text{glassy}(c)$, the MC is trapped by spurious glassy states, almost orthogonal to the planted one. $T_\text{glassy}$ is often called the \textit{dynamical transition temperature}, indicated as $T_d$ in the statistical mechanics' language of disordered systems.
 On the opposite, for too high temperatures $T>\TPM(c)$, the MC is attracted by a paramagnetic state that implies a flat probability measure over the configurations, without any information at all about the planted state.
 For intermediate temperatures $T_\text{glassy}(c)<T<\TPM(c)$, the paramagnetic state is locally unstable, the glassy states are still not formed, and thus the MC is attracted by the planted state: this is the only temperature range where recovery is possible.
 We know how to compute the values of $T_\text{glassy}(c)$ and $\TPM(c)$ in the thermodynamic limit \cite{angelini2023limits}.
 For $q=5$-coloring, when $c<18$ we have $T_\text{glassy}(c)>\TPM(c)$, and recovery is not possible by the MC algorithm.
 Thus $\cMC=18$ is the recovery threshold for MC algorithms in this case.